How a stand-off at sea led to mob violence in Vietnam

 The ring leaders pressured factory workers to join the protests, said the general director of a Western company at VSIP, who requested anonymity.

-By mid-morning, crowds were vandalising Chinese and Taiwanese factories nearby.
+By mid-morning, crowds were vandalizing Chinese and Taiwanese factories nearby.
 "It was ratcheting up as the day went on," he said.

 The crowd swelled into the thousands, he said, then atomized into hundreds-strong mobs which rampaged through the park attacking factories.